 3. Plan Meals in Advance

 This isn’t only a food waste saver but a time saver, too.
-With a menu in place, you know exactly what you have to purchase and cook each week.
-As a result, you’ll probably shop with a list, which will reduce your risk of impulse shopping, thus lessening the chance you’ll buy food you won’t use.
-I usually do my meal planning for the upcoming week on Saturday mornings so I can hit the grocery store and outdoor farmers market that day.
+With a menu, you know exactly what you have to purchase and cook each week.
+You’ll probably shop with a list, which will reduce your risk of impulse shopping and thus lessen the chance that you’ll buy food you won’t use.
+I usually plan meals for the upcoming week on Saturday mornings so I can hit the grocery store and outdoor farmers’ market that day.

 4. Befriend Your Freezer

-Many foods that are about to turn bad can be frozen and used later in soups, smoothies, breads, and sauces.
-For instance, when bananas become overripe, I’ll cut them and freeze them in a plastic bag, using them later for smoothies and banana bread.
-I do the same thing with other produce like berries, celery, onions, and bell peppers.
-You can also use this strategy if your cooking plans change and you need to freeze perfectly good food.
+Many foods about to turn bad can be frozen and used later in soups, smoothies, breads, and sauces.
+For instance, when my bananas are becoming overripe, I peel and cut them, freeze them, and use them later for smoothies and banana bread.
+You can use this strategy for all kinds of produce, including berries, celery, onions, and bell peppers.
+This is especially useful if your cooking plans change and you are left with perfectly good food that will not be used soon.

 5. Learn to Love Leftovers

-Even though I cook three meals a week, I get five nights of dinners as a result.
-That’s because two of the meals serve double duty, first as the original meal and then as leftovers.
-Hate leftovers?
-Try reflavoring the food or add something else to the dish to make it seem new.
-This leftover law, by the way, applies to restaurants, too.
-I recommend bringing take-home containers (stash them in a purse or bag if you want them to be inconspicuous) and packing up any leftovers from restaurant.
+I cook three meals a week but get five dinners from them, because two of the meals serve double duty.
+Do you hate leftovers?
+Try reflavoring the food or adding something else to make it seem new.
+My leftover law applies to restaurants, too.
 Think of all the prep time you will save!

 6. Embrace Ugly Produce

-Whenever I shop, I always check the ugly produce bin.
-To help cut their waste, stores often place damaged or almost-expired produce in special bins (if your store isn’t doing this, speak with the manager about starting) and then substantially discount these foods.
+To help cut waste, stores often place damaged or almost-expired produce in special bins (if your store isn’t doing this, you can speak with the manager) and sell them at a heavily discounted price.
 I’ve picked up bananas, apples, oranges, and grapefruit for dirt cheap.
-As an added bonus, they’re often organic.
-In buying these foods, you’re sending the store a message that you support ugly produce, yet another way to alleviate food waste.
-I’ve also found discounted produce on the regular shelves when the food is getting close to its alleged “expiration date” but isn’t ready to be ugly yet, so keep your eyes peeled.
+By buying these foods, which are often organic, you send the store a message that you support ugly produce, yet another way to alleviate food waste.
+I’ve also found discounted produce on the regular shelves when the food is approaching its alleged expiration date, so keep your eyes peeled.

 7. Get Creative

-Creativity is key when it comes to defeating food waste, and that often involves finding new purposes for leftovers or traditionally inedible parts of food.
-Got excess mashed potatoes?
-Turn them into potato cakes.
-Bread going stale?
-Make croutons with it.
-Or if you’re not into composting, look for novel ways to use scraps.
-For instance, did you know you can pickle watermelon rinds or use banana peels to make “bacon?”
+Creativity is key to defeating food waste.
+For example, can you find new purposes for leftovers or traditionally inedible parts of food?
+If you have excess mashed potatoes, you can turn them into potato cakes.
+Is your bread going stale?
+Make croutons.
+If you’re not into composting, look for novel uses for your scraps.
+Did you know you can pickle watermelon rinds or use banana peels to make “bacon”?

-Even with all of these strategies, you can’t eradicate all food waste.
-But with a conscious eye on your fridge and eating habits, you can lower that waste to as close to zero as possible.
+Even after applying all of these strategies, you won’t be able to eradicate all food waste, but the chances are high that you will do a much better job.
+With a conscious eye on your fridge and eating habits, you can lower your waste to as close to zero as possible.